 Seller: Better World Books Ltd, Dunfermline, United Kingdom

-Condition: Good.
-Pages intact with minimal writing/highlighting.
-The binding may be loose and creased.
-Dust jackets/supplements are not included.
+Condition: Very Good.
+Former library copy.
+Pages intact with possible writing/highlighting.
+Binding strong with minor wear.
+Dust jackets/supplements may not be included.
+Includes library markings.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.
-Seller Inventory # 14993285-6
+Seller Inventory # 16296302-6

 Quantity: 1 available